webrtcHacks/adapter/README.md

 #### Change browser and channel/version for testing
 Chrome stable is currently installed as the default browser for the tests.

-Currently Chrome and Firefox is currently supported, check [travis-multirunner](https://github.com/DamonOehlman/travis-multirunner/blob/master/) repo for updates around this.
+Currently Chrome and Firefox are supported, check [travis-multirunner](https://github.com/DamonOehlman/travis-multirunner/blob/master/) repo for updates around this.
 Firefox channels supported are stable, beta and nightly.
 Chrome channels supported on Linux are stable, beta and unstable.